-Hollow-core doors are commonly used in home interiors due to their affordability, light weight, and wood-like appearance.
+Hollow-core doors are commonly used in home interiors due to their affordability, lightweight, and wood-like appearance.
 What they’re not known for, however, is their durability.
 Though they look like they’re made of wood, many homeowners in Naples have the misfortune of finding out just how easy it is to jam a hole into them.
 But don’t worry!
-When hiring a licensed contractor from Mr. Handyman for professional indoor door repairs, Naples, FL property owners can look forward to their slabs looking new again.
+When hiring a licensed contractor from Mr. Handyman for professional indoor door repairs, in Naples, FL property owners can look forward to their slabs looking new again.

 Up until this point, we’ve talked a lot about hinged doors that our service technicians fix on a regular basis.
 But what about bifold doors and barn doors that are no longer sliding properly?
 Closet doors that can’t be fully shut can make your room feel cluttered and disorganized.
-They can also be noisy and cause a disruption for other people in your home.
+They can also be noisy and cause disruption for other people in your home.
 Problems with sliding units usually come down to three common causes: debris buildup, misalignment, and a lack of lubrication.
 All you have to do is call your local handyman for expert Naples interior door repair services!

 The Mr. Handyman Difference

-Mr. Handyman serving Naples, Marco Island and Immokalee is a locally owned and operated handyman business with a team of licensed contractors who provide local communities with excellent property maintenance, repairs, improvements, and remodeling services.
+Mr. Handyman serving Naples, Marco Island, and Immokalee is a locally owned and operated handyman business with a team of licensed contractors who provide local communities with excellent property maintenance, repairs, improvements, and remodeling services.

-All our highly trained service professionals are background checked, bonded and fully insured, bringing many years of experience working in the trades.
+All our highly trained service professionals are background-checked, bonded, and fully insured, bringing many years of experience working in the trades.
 They, too, are local and are familiar with common issues that property owners face.